Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Pictures.md

 ## Overview

-The Pictures windows allows users to navigate through sources and their archives.
+The Pictures window allows users to navigate through sources and their archives.

 ![Pictures](images/desktop.pictures.en.png)

-Sources can be selected using the dropdown on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.
+Sources can be selected using the drop-down on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.

 When selecting a source, Webcampak will automatically position the system to the latest captured picture.